 3. Lower cost

 Factor investing is a rule-based coded strategy.
 Hence, the effort of the portfolio manager designs the rules and identifies the factors to work with initially.
 The rules eventually work well, as they have to refresh the stocks selected at different intervals.
-Moreover, the human intervention is limited, so the cost and effort to run the strategy are lower comparatively.
+Moreover, human intervention is limited, so the cost and effort to run the strategy are lower comparatively.

 Diversification is one of the easiest and cheapest ways to reduce the overall portfolio risk.
 Unfortunately, one of the most common mistakes by 90 percent of the investors is focusing and investing heavily in a few selected stocks.
 If the stocks do not perform well, they plan to add more quantities of the same stock and put all their eggs in one basket, thereby increasing the overall portfolio risk.